Collection: Shop By Scent Families

 • Fougère, from the French for "fern" are perfumes originally named after a pioneering fragrance, Fougère Royale (1882), a scent of a lush forest (ferns themselves don’t have a strong scent).
 A typical fougère blends citrus top notes with a rich heart of floral or herbal accents, anchored by labdanum, oud or coumarin base, for a sophisticated, slightly dry and mossy aroma.
 Manannan is a typical Fougère, whereas Green Man is lighter with more citrus and light herbs

-All perfumes are available in an oil base instead of ethanol.
+All perfumes are also available in an oil base, instead of ethanol.

 Why what you smell may not be what I smell